Franisz/zUtilities/README.md

 CenterInvItems=1
 ; ... enables (1) or disables (0) inventory item rendering in the center of the screen instead of the item description box

+ActivateUsedMunition=1
+; ... enables (1) or disables (0) highlighting currently used ranged weapon munition in the inventory

+RecoveryVisualization=1
+; ... enables (1) or disables (0) visualization of healing that hovered in the inventory item gives

 UseQuickSave=1
 ; ... enables (1) or disables (0) QuickSaving with [F10] and QuickLoading with [F12]